HACCP Principles for Food Safety

 Develop a system that’ll enable you to monitor what happens during each stage of the process, so that you’re able to better manage your CCPs.
 Simple touchstones such as time duration, temperature and measurements are a great way to keep track of what happens at each point in your CCPs.
 A good example would be to examine the food storage in your refrigerator to ensure that its temperature is being maintained at the standard temperature of below 5 degrees Celsius.

 These steps should be followed whenever CCPs get out of control: Should you examine the fridge only to discover that the food is below or above the required temperature, you should have corrective measures in place to help you deal with the issue, such as getting a technician to look at the fridge and disposing of the damaged food to prevent poisoning.

 Make changes to the system when necessary, to adapt to the changing conditions of your process, in order to make your operation more efficient over time.
 For example, it’s important to check the settings and capabilities of new cooking appliances and implements to ensure that they are in compliance with HACCP standards so that you’re able to achieve the same results consistently.

 Document everything related to these principles and their execution within your process.
-The only way to ensure that you successfully implement the HACCP method within your organization is to keep your house in order with consistent record keeping and documentation so that you can easily manage incidences like recalls and contamination.
-Having a written record will not only serve as evidence but will also help you maintain control while minimizing paperwork.
+The only way to ensure that you successfully implement the HACCP method within your organisation is to keep your house in order with consistent record keeping and documentation so that you can easily manage incidences like recalls and contamination.
+Having a written record will not only serve as evidence but will also help you maintain control while minimising paperwork.